BartKnucle/resume/readme.md

 ## Lastest projects

+* Developpement of an open source multiplayer game.
 * Developpement of an open source configuration management solution on NodeJS using DevOPS integration in gitlab as infrastructure.
 (Alpha stage.)
 * Deployement of a SCCM infrastructure to manage 500 servers, 3500 workstations on 62 sites.
 * Replaced a company infrastructure with DevOPS techs.